royalboe/web_calendar/README.md

 # Web Calendar

 ## Description
-An application that shows you your events for a partcular day
+An application that shows you your events for a particular day
 ### Stacks
 - Flask
 - Python